yagdev99/PathPlanning/README.md

 # Motion Planning

-Motion planning or path planning is a process of determining series of configuration states of an entity to reach goal state without collision with an obstacle.
+Motion planning or path planning is a process of determining series of configuration states of an entity to reach a goal state without collision with an obstacle.
 For a motion planning algorithm to be efficient it must be:
 1. Output the shortest path
 2. Require less computational time
-3. Require least amount of storage
+3. Require the least amount of storage

-Two of the most simplest and widely used algorithms of Motion Planning are
+Two of the simplest and widely used algorithms of Motion Planning are
 1) Dijsktra's Shartest Path:
 2) A* Shortest Path
 Results:

 * Ground Truth